-Sunday is a mandatory rest day in Colombia, so those working six days per week will generally work on a Monday to Saturday schedule, however an employer can negotiate with their employees to elect a different rest day.
+For employees, employers are required to provide the “Día de Familia” and Recreational Days Off.
+Also, every Sunday is a mandatory rest day in Colombia, so those working six days per week will generally work on a Monday to Saturday schedule, however an employer can negotiate with their employees to elect a different rest day.

 Note that in Colombia there are 18 national holidays per calendar year, with February and September being the only months of the year in which at least one national holiday is not observed.
 In general, those holidays fall on a Monday.

 Employment law in Colombia: common types of contract

 There are five main types of contract that are used in Colombia, depending on the nature of the business and job someone is being employed for.

 - Fixed-term employment contracts can last for up to three years and extended for as long as needed.
 If the original contract lasts less than one year, it can be renewed for the same period of time, however any subsequent renewal must be for at least one year.

 Under employment law in Colombia, fixed-term contracts include a trial period, which cannot last for more than two months.
 For contracts of less than one year, the trial period cannot last for more than one fifth of the contract.

 - Indefinite-term employment contracts run for an unspecified amount of time, either because of the nature of the role being undertaken, or because of an agreement between the employer and employee.
 Such a contract can only be terminated when both parties agree, or under circumstances established in the contract that allow one party to act unilaterally.